SyncfusionExamples/how-to-work-with-appointments-in-the-aspdotnet-core-scheduler/README.md

-# How to Drag and Drop Events from an External Source into the ASP.NET Core Scheduler
+# How to Work with Appointments in the ASP.NET Core Scheduler

 A quick-start project that shows how to manage appointments in the ASP.NET Core Scheduler control.
-This project contains simple code to create appointments for the entire day, set up recurring events, make appointments read-only and block specific time slots.
+This project contains simple code to create appointments for the entire day, set up recurring events, make appointments read-only, and block specific time slots.

 Check out this online demo for recurring events in the Syncfusion ASP.NET Core Scheduler control: https://ej2.syncfusion.com/aspnetcore/Schedule/RecurrenceEvents#/fluent